 Understanding Termination Agreements

 When you are hired, you will likely sign some sort of employment agreement that outlines the terms of your professional relationship with your employer.
-The same often happens when that relationship is terminated.
+Similarly, termination agreements are outlined when that relationship is terminated.

 Employers that are on top of their legal obligations typically establish protections for themselves through termination agreements.
 These agreements outline limitations for claims that terminated employees can bring against the employer and may legally limit business competition after the business relationship has dissolved.